-Fire kills 21 in Guatemalan youth home
+Fire kills 34 in Guatemalan youth home

 Some parents gathered at a morgue in Guatemala City.

-"I don't know how this came to pass but this is just unimaginable ... that my daughter would be incinerated.
+"I don't know how this came to pass, but this is just unimaginable ... that my daughter would be incinerated.
 But I have faith in God that there will be justice," Dacia Marcela Ramirez Soza told CNN.

 Sobbing, she said she was told at the youth home that her daughter died in the fire.
-She identified her body at the morgue.
+She identified the body at the morgue.

-"It's just not possible, this tragedy, and the violation of human rights ... it's sad," Ramirez Soza said.
+"It's just not possible, this tragedy and the violation of human rights. ...
+It's sad," Ramirez Soza said.

 Other parents feared their children were among the dead.

 "I am hurting as a mother because she does not deserve this.
 I gave her advice.
-I hope that it is not her," Carolina Juarez, whose daughter was in the home, told AFP.
+I hope that it is not her," Carolina Juarez, whose daughter was in the home, told Agence France-Presse.

+Secretary of Welfare Carlos Rodas said his office will pay for funeral services.

-"We cannot recover those lives but we can analyze the system, make it transparent," Secretary of Welfare Carlos Rodas said.
+"We cannot recover those lives, but we can analyze the system, make it transparent," Rodas said.